iotempire/iotempower/doc/second-node.rst

 -   Make sure to open another `IoTempower documentation web-page </>`_ for reference.
 And open from there the
     `command reference </doc/node_help/commands.rst>`_.
-    (If you don't have teh documentation server running, start it in a new terminal with ``iot doc serve`` and access it at http://localhost:8001)
+    (If you don't have the documentation server running, start it in a new terminal with ``iot doc serve`` and access it at http://localhost:8001)